Latino families can’t afford a rushed transition to electric.

 “What is going on now is what has been going on for a long time.
 Our community is being forgotten.
 We are not receiving the right information in language about the energy transition.
 We need to know this information so our community can raise questions or concerns when we have them.”

 “Of course, every Latino in California wants clean air, and we want to make progress on climate change, but the policies coming from California’s leaders work only for the wealthy.
-We must do more for our community so that laws are equitable.
-It is insulting that leaders ask low-income families to take more public transit and ride bikes while wealthy families buy new electric vehicles.”
+We must do more for our community so that the laws are equitable.
+It is insulting that the leaders ask low-income families to take more public transit and ride bikes while wealthy families buy new electric vehicles.

 “There needs to be a way to make energy transitions obtainable to people within our community.
 Our voices and circumstances are not being considered.
 As a college student struggling to pave my way to a better future these transitions are not affordable and will create financial hardships.”